Forget 2020, half of Americans now think 2021 was worst year of their lives! - NewsBreak

 NEW YORK ( StudyFinds.org ) – Think 2020 was bad?
 Half of Americans are calling 2021 the “worst year of their lives so far.”

 When asked about their overall outlook on life, nearly eight in 10 respondents (78 percent) describe themselves as optimists.
-Another 61 percent also identified themselves as idealists, who “envision things as they could be,” while 19 percent prefer to be realists, who “see things as they are.”
+Another 61% also identified themselves as idealists, who “envision things as they could be,” while 19% prefer to be realists, who “see things as they are.”

 Parenting in a pandemic